dcooney/theme-json-generator/README.md

-# Theme JSON Generator
+# Theme JSON for Developers

-A Webpack plugin for generating JSON files from another source.
+A Webpack plugin for generating WordPress theme.json with JavaScript from another source.

+## Core Concepts

+- Use JavaScript and JavaScript function to programtically generate a JSON file.

 ## Getting Started

-To begin, you'll need to install `theme-json-generator`:
+To begin, you'll need to install `theme-json-generator`.

 ```console
 npm install theme-json-generator --save-dev